SpitFire19/prmon-anomaly-detection/README.md

 * Precision score: 74.5 %
 * Recall score: 0.74
 * F1 score: 74.25%
-- Initial anomaly detection rate: 100% (15/15 anomalies detected as on the event level)
+- Initial anomaly detection rate: 100% (15/15 anomalies detected on the event level)

-Detailed analysis is available is report.pdf.
+For the detailed analysis, please refer to [report.pdf](report.pdf).
-All the information on the test is available in anomaly_detection.ipynb
+All the information on the test is available in [anomaly_detection.ipynb](anomaly_detection.ipynb)

+# AI usage
+Except for routine tasks, AI was only used to get information on bash syntax such as loops and random number generation (unused in the final version).
+AI was also used to obtain help on how to convert a part of .ipynb file to pdf file.